kuda09/Tomi/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## API Server
+Run `npm api-server` this will start the api server on the defined port in the environment config file

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.